• Skip to primary navigation

 The university accepts 74% of applicants, making it an accessible choice for many students.

-Sam Houston State charges significantly higher annual tuition rates for out-of-state residents ($22,620) than for in-state residents ($10,350), so this may be a less affordable option for nonresidents.
+Sam Houston State charges significantly higher annual tuition rates for out-of-state residents ($22,620) than in-state residents ($10,350), so this may be a less affordable option for nonresidents.

 Conclusion